shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**33. Parameter compatibility in convolution layer â€• By noting I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:**
+**33. Parameter compatibility in convolution layer ― By noting I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:**

 &#10230;